 This is difficult – one of the first times when I wondered if I was running out of known small, safe experiments!

 I do not want to encourage a number of experiments with all the legal – let alone illegal – mind-altering stimuli that are around.
 I’m not going to ask you to attend to the impact of, say, alcohol.
 The whole point of this page is to highlight how induced states have to be re-induced to transfer our learning from one place to another.
 That is not often a very helpful pre-requisite.
+Therefore, safe experiments here require me to attend to the state I am in, and is it the ‘best’ state in which to make those changes?

-Therefore, let’s keep it simple and ensure that our ‘state’ is just noticed and reported-on within the system of recording you use.
+Let’s keep it simple and ensure that our ‘state’ is just noticed and reported-on within the system of recording you use.

 Even so, I am going to complicate it further!
 Notice the first section on: